FDR FILLS TIME

 So let me say again, of all the things that we COULD fear as we fight this economic depression, the only one we really have to fear is fear itself.
 Fear itself is the only thing we really must fear.

 Less applause than last time but still strong.
-More "stretching" signs.
+The PRODUCER is still giving a "stretching" sign.

 FDR